 How does SRK-015 work?

-SRK-015 does not affect the activity of other closely related factors such as GDF-11 or activin A, in contrast to traditional treatment approaches that block already activated (mature) myostatin or the myostatin receptor.
-In this way, SRK-015 is thought to have fewer side effects than other myostatin inhibitors.
+SRK-015 does not affect the activity of other closely related factors, such as GDF-11 or activin A, in contrast to traditional treatment approaches that block already activated (mature) myostatin or the myostatin receptor.
+Researchers think that in this way, SRK-015 may have fewer side effects than other myostatin inhibitors.

 SRK-015 in clinical trials

 A placebo-controlled and double-blind Phase 1 clinical trial tested ascending doses of SRK-015 in healthy volunteers.
 Positive final results, announced in June 2019, showed that participants tolerated SRK-015 well across all doses up to 30 mg/kg, with no dose-limiting toxicities.

 A Phase 2 trial called TOPAZ (NCT03921528) opened in May 2019 to evaluate the safety and efficacy of SRK-015 in people with SMA type 2 and type 3.
 The trial has enrolled 58 patients, ages 2 to 21, at centers in the U.S., Italy, the Netherlands, and Spain.